 After the home, the school environment has the most considerable influence on any child’s development.
 In this environment, the school nurse’s role is to bridge the gap between the child’s health and his or her education.

-If you enjoy working with children or teens, prepared to work alone and take the initiative, then working as a school nurse may be the perfect career choice for you.
+If you enjoy working with children or teens, are prepared to work alone, and take the initiative, then working as a school nurse may be the perfect career choice for you.

 What is School Nursing and a School Nurse?